russtoku/test-mail-server/README.md

 MH-style mailboxes.
 So I just needed to write a handler for `aiosmtpd` that would do that and `asimap` will serve the messages for each user via IMAP.

-This is SMTP server just fits my needs and will remain so.
-You are welcome to use it and I hope you might find it helpful.
+This SMTP server just fits my needs and will remain so.
+You are welcome to use it and I hope you find it helpful.

 *TODO:* The IMAP server part is coming.
 It may take the form of a website to read and send messsages.